mcruise40/Veeam-NutanixAhv/Readme.md

 ### Categories in Prism Central
 Create a new category in Prism Central with names for the backup jobs as values.
 This allows VMs to be mapped to different SLAs.

 ### Proxy mapping list
- create a CSV with columns cluster name and Veeam Proxy IP.
+Create a CSV with columns cluster name and Veeam Proxy IP.
 An example is avaiable in the repository.

 ### Credentials
 For Credentials you can use SecretManagement / SecretStore to store passwords: